-Surface water storages supplying the ACT (population about 250,000) and the city of Queanbeyan (population about 22,500) are located to the south-west and south-east.
+Surface water storages supplying the ACT (population about 277,900) and the city of Queanbeyan (population about 20,500) are located to the south-west and south-east.
 The storages to the south-west are in the heavily timbered, mountainous Cotter River catchment within the ACT, the storages being Corin Dam (75.5 gigalitres), Bendora Dam (10.7 gigalitres) and Cotter Dam (4.7 gigalitres).
 The storage to the south-east in New South Wales in the Queanbeyan River catchment (over which the Commonwealth has permanent water rights) on the western slopes of the Great Dividing Range is the Googong Dam (125.0 gigalitres).

-The existing storages on the Cotter and Queanbeyan Rivers have an ultimate combined capacity to serve 450,000 persons.
+The existing storages on the Cotter and Queanbeyan Rivers have an ultimate combined capacity to serve 401,000 persons.
 The remaining water resource within the ACT is the Gudgenby River which is at present not utilised but has the potential to serve approximately 200,000 persons.

-A network of stream gauging stations in the ACT monitors surface water resources while a number of gauging stations are provided with telemeters to provide a flood warning system in association with the Bureau of Meteorology.
+A network of stream gauging stations in the ACT (run by ACT Electricity and Water) monitors surface water resources.
+A number of these gauging stations are provided with telemeters to provide a flood warning system in association with the Bureau of Meteorology.